Word Measures on $GL_N(q)$ and Free Group Algebras: Introduction

 Some of the functions in $\R$ coincide, for large enough $N$, with irreducible characters of $\gln$.
 For example, for $N\ge2$, the action of $\gln$ on the projective space $\mathbb{P}^{N-1}\left(\k\right)$ decomposes to the trivial representation and an irreducible representation whose character we denote $\chi^{\mathbb{P}}$.
 Then for every $N\ge2$, the character $\chi^{\mathbb{P}}$ is equal to an element in $\R$:

 (here $\tilde{\lambda}$ is the function corresponding to $\lambda\in\gl_{1}\left(\k\right)$).
-In \cite{EW-P-Sh} we show that the set of families of irreducible characters $\left\{ \chi_{N}\in\gln\right\} _{N\ge N_{0}}$ which coincide with elements of $\R$ is precisely the set of \emph{stable} irreducible representations of $\gl_{\bullet}\left(\k\right)$ as in \cite{gan2018representation}.
+In \cite{EW-P-Sh2024} it is shown that the set of families of irreducible characters $\left\{ \chi_{N}\in\gln\right\} _{N\ge N_{0}}$ which coincide with elements of $\R$ is precisely the set of \emph{stable} irreducible representations of $\gl_{\bullet}\left(\k\right)$ as in \cite{gan2018representation}.
 Our generalization of Conjecture \ref{conj:general pi and fixed vectors} deals with these families of irreducible characters. \begin{conjecture} Let $\chi$ be a stable character of $\gl_{\bullet}\left(\k\right)$, namely, an element of $\R$ which coincides, for every large enough $N$, with some irreducible character of $\gln$.
 Then

 \end{conjecture}